iit130032/Customized-Messaging-App/README.md

 # Customized-Messaging-App
-Register users and send customized single/bulk messages using PHP and angularJS
+Register users and send customized single/bulk messages using MySQL, PHP and angularJS